WebDevBooster/Starlendar/README.md

 # Starlendar: a calendar system for Star City

-This new calendar system is designed for use in Star City (see Star City manifesto).
+This new calendar system is designed for use in Star City (see [Star City manifesto](https://github.com/WebDevBooster/star-city-manifesto).
 So, we don't expect anyone else to adopt this calendar.
 But anyone who wishes to do so is welcome to.

 ### The Why